ntrivisonno/dzhanibekovEffect/README.md

 `~/virtualenvs$ pip install -r requirements.txt`

-The main script is `test.py` and to execute it
+The main script is `test.py` and to execute it:

 `$python test.py`